Big Bill Morganfield: Biography

 His first independent album,"Rising Son", was released in 1999 by Blind Pig Records.
 The album was recorded in Chicago, and featured Paul Oscher, Willie "Big Eyes" Smith, and Pinetop Perkins.
 In 2000, he won the W.C.
 Handy Award for Best New Blues Artist.
 The title cut was featured in the 2004 film A Love Song for Bobby Long.
 (In 1997 Taxium Records released a demo-intended recording of Big Bill Morganfield called "Nineteen Years Old" without the consent of Big Bill Morganfield.
 American laws do not apply as this recording was taken to Germany for release.)

 In 1999, Morganfield appeared at the San Francisco Blues Festival.

 Ramblin' Mind, Morganfield's next album, included Taj Mahal on two songs, plus his song "Strong Man Holler".
 Billy Branch played harmonica on the album.
 In 2009, Morganfield released the album Born Lover, produced by Bob Margolin and Brian Bisesi.

 During the 2000s, Morganfield headlined many festivals and performed at venues around the world.
 In concert, Morganfield performs his own material with an occasional number from his father's work.
 He also performed at a Kennedy Center Honors tribute to his father.
 His version of Waters' "Got My Mojo Working" has been said to be as potent as the original.
-Tours in Spain that band member Max Drake accompanied him on were particularly popular due to the legacy connection to Waters.
+Tours in Spain that band member Max Drake accompanied him on were particularly popular, due to the legacy connection to Waters.

+Morganfield appeared in the Bob Dylan biopic A Complete Unknown (2024), playing the role of a blues musician who meets and jams with Dylan in a TV studio.